-- 3.12 The general manager must appoint a member of staff of the council or another person (such as, but not limited to, a member of staff of another council or a regional body associated with the council), to act as a complaints coordinator.
-Where the complaints coordinator is a member of staff of the council, the complaints coordinator should be a senior and suitably qualified member of staff. - 3.13 The general manager may appoint other members of staff of the council or other persons (such as, but not limited to, members of staff of another council or a regional body associated with the council), to act as alternates to the complaints coordinator. - 3.14 The general manager must not undertake the role of complaints coordinator. - 3.15 The person appointed as complaints coordinator or alternate complaints coordinator must also be a nominated disclosures coordinator appointed for the purpose of receiving and managing reports of wrongdoing under the Public Interest Disclosures Act 1994. - 3.16 The role of the complaints coordinator is to: - a) coordinate the management of complaints made under the council's code of conduct - b) liaise with and provide administrative support to a conduct reviewer or conduct review committee - c) liaise with the Office and - d) arrange the annual reporting of code of conduct complaints statistics.
+- 3.17 The general manager must appoint a member of staff of the council or another person (such as, but not limited to, a member of staff of another council or a member of staff of a joint organisation or other regional body associated with the council), to act as a complaints coordinator.
+Where the complaints coordinator is a member of staff of the council, the complaints coordinator should be a senior and suitably qualified member of staff. - 3.18 The general manager may appoint other members of staff of the council or other persons (such as, but not limited to, members of staff of another council or members of staff of a joint organisation or other regional body associated with the council), to act as alternates to the complaints coordinator. - 3.19 The general manager must not undertake the role of complaints coordinator. - 3.20 The person appointed as complaints coordinator or alternate complaints coordinator must also be a nominated disclosures coordinator appointed for the purpose of receiving and managing reports of wrongdoing under the Public Interest Disclosures Act 1994. - 3.21 The role of the complaints coordinator is to: - a) coordinate the management of complaints made under the council's code of conduct - b) liaise with and provide administrative support to a conduct reviewer - c) liaise with the Office and - d) arrange the annual reporting of code of conduct complaints statistics.

-Part 4: How May Code Of Conduct Complaints be Made?
+Part 4: How May Code of Conduct Complaints be Made?